 The Long Placement Protocol can be downloaded below.
 Summary of expectations of the long placement minister:

 - To meet with the student and the facilitator to set a schedule of activities.
-The total time given to the placement by the student should not be less than 60 hours.
+The total time given to the placement by the student should not be less than 60 hours, including travel time.

 - To review progress with the student informally at the half-way point in the placement and formally when the above activities have been completed.